Greeenman999/TabChatFormatter/README.md

 # TabChatFormatter

-This is a spigot plugin, that formats the Tab and the Chat with the Prefixes and Suffixes of various plugins.
+This is a paper plugin, that formats the Tab and the Chat with the Prefixes and Suffixes of various plugins.